Filemon “Phil” Carrillo

 - University of California, Riverside, B.A.
 Philosophy, 2013

-- President, Phi Alpha Delta Law Fraternity International
+- President, Pre-law chapter of Phi Alpha Delta Law Fraternity International

-- U.S. District Court (Central District of California)
+- U.S. District Court (Central District of California, Southern District of California)

 - What You See Isn't What You Get: How the Colgate Doctrine May Apply to the Disposable Contact Lens Antitrust Litigation (2015) 24 Competition: J. Anti. & Unfair Comp.
 L. Sec.
 St. B. Cal.
 60